finos/morphir/docs/snowpark/snowpark-backend-generation.md

   }
 ```

-### Custom types
+## Custom types

-Two conventions are used to process [custom types](https://guide.elm-lang.org/types/custom_types.html) used as a field of a *DataFrame record*.
-These conventions depend of the presence of parameters for type constructors.
+Two patterns are used to process [custom types](https://guide.elm-lang.org/types/custom_types.html).
+These patterns depend on the presence of parameters for type constructors.

-#### 1. Convention for custom types without data
+### 1. Custom types without data

 Custom types that define constructors without parameters are treated as a `String` (or `CHAR`, `VARCHAR`) column.